 In fact, a quick Linkedin search shows they have 150+ transaction coordinators within the midwest alone!

-While there are certainly many different explanations for this incredible growth, the primary reason for the growth of transaction coordinators is quite simple: real estate is an incredibly competitive business.
-There’s a reason 87% of agents end up leaving the business within 5 years.
+While there are certainly many different explanations for this incredible growth, the primary reason for the growth of real estate transaction coordinators is quite simple: real estate is an incredibly competitive business.
+There’s a reason 87% of real estate agents end up leaving the business within 5 years.

-A strong transaction coordinator can be a complete game-changer for your business & allow you to thrive, despite the competitive climate in real estate.
-In fact, agents with TC’s almost always close more transactions than real estate agents without.
+A strong real estate transaction coordinator can be a complete game-changer for your business & allow you to thrive, despite the competitive climate in real estate.
+In fact, real estate agents with TC’s almost always close more transactions than real estate agents without.
 The reason why is simple: a good TC will simply handle the closing process on your behalf.

 In this post, we’ll walk through all the detail you need to know about transaction coordinators how they can help you grow your business, the types of coordinators, and how to find one.

-As any agent knows, real estate transactions are complicated and involve multiple parties (buyer, seller, agents, lender, inspector(s), appraiser, at a minimum), significant compliance requirements, and incredible time investment.
-In fact, conversations with realtors show that most spend 15-20 hours per transaction between contract to close.
+As any real estate agent knows, real estate transactions are complicated and involve multiple parties (buyer, seller, agents, lender, inspector(s), appraiser, at a minimum), significant compliance requirements, and incredible time investment.
+In fact, conversations with realtors show that most spend 15-20 hours per transaction during the closing process.

-A transaction coordinator, or TC, is dedicated to helping the real estate agent do their job efficiently by taking care of these contract-to-close administrative duties that take time and effort.
+A real estate transaction coordinator, or TC, is dedicated to helping the real estate agent do their job efficiently by taking care of these contract-to-close administrative duties that take time and effort.
 For example, think of time-consuming tasks like scheduling inspections and documenting earnest money.
-With a good transaction coordinator, agents can save the 15-20 hours spent on closing a transaction and instead focus on getting more deals under contract.
+With a good TC, agents can save the 15-20 hours spent on closing a transaction and instead focus on getting more deals under contract.
 Think of it this way: a good TC should handle everything in a real estate transaction for you.

-Even better, since a transaction coordinator solely focuses on contract-to-close, a good TC can get often complete the administrative side of a real estate transaction faster & more accurately than an agent.
+Even better, since a real estate transaction coordinator solely focuses on contract-to-close, a good TC can get often complete the administrative side of a real estate transaction faster & more accurately than a real estate agent.
 The Transaction Coordinator has more experience than the agent when it comes to contract-to-close.

 What does a real estate transaction coordinator do?

-We’ve covered, at a high level, that the transaction coordinator handles administrative work from contract-to-close (e.g: the entire closing process) in order to save the agent time.
+We’ve covered, at a high level, that the transaction coordinator handles administrative work from contract-to-close (e.g: the entire closing process) in order to save the real estate agents time.

 Let’s now look at some of the details of what a transaction coordinator will do within a transaction.
-It’s worth noting that no two transactions are the same.
+It’s worth noting that every real estate transaction is different.
 Many differences can change the transaction details, such as:

 - Differences in contracts and compliance between states